 One way to communicate your message is through body language and gesture while you speak.
 In this excerpt from a workshop for teens about public speaking, I share some tips on how to do just that.
 To review: Keep your hands out of your pockets Use interesting, non-traditional […]

-A couple of weeks ago, I had the opportunity to teach a group of young adults about public speaking.
+In June, I had the opportunity to teach a group of young adults about public speaking.
 Over the next few weeks, I’ll be sharing excerpts from the 45-minute presentation with you.
-Today, I’ll start with my story.
-How did I get bitten by the public speaking bug? […]
+Last week I shared my story.
+Today, I talk about the benefits of public speaking.
+For more information about […]